Samsung S8300 UltraTouch

 The Samsung S8300 (marketed as UltraTOUCH, also as Tocco Ultra) is a smartphone model from Samsung Telecommunications, released in April 2009.
 At the time of release, it was Samsung's flagship high-end mobile phone.
 The phone includes features such as; an AMOLED touch-screen display, a slide-down keypad, an 8.0-megapixel camera with video recording (auto-focus, face detection and smile-shot), an integrated music player, and AGPS navigation.
 It was the last phone in the Samsung Ultra Edition series.
 The 2010 Samsung Galaxy S became its successor a year later.

+Variants

+S8300V: A variant released specifically for the Vodafone network.

+S8300C: A Chinese model branded under the Anycall name.

+S8300H: A Hong Kong model also under the Anycall brand.

+Player Ultra: The marketing name used in France.